 Metamorphic VMS mineralization has been traced by drilling over a strike length of about one kilometre and widths ranging up to 18 metres.
 Pyrrhotite, sphalerite, pyrite, chalcopyrite and galena occur within lenses of disseminated to massive sulphide, sulphide-rich breccias, and veins.
 Secondary minerals such as covellite, malachite, native copper and colloform pyrite occur within 50 metres of surface.
 There are two distinct mineralized zones: the Upper Mineralized Zone (UMZ) extending down dip to 1000 metres and the Lower Mineralized Zone (LMZ) extending down dip to 800 metres.

 Murchison has selected 12 high priority drill targets from 30 coincident EM/magnetic anomalies identified in the January 2019 airborne VTEM survey and from ground geophysics.
 Half of these targets lie along a 12-kilometre trend interpreted as being the same geological horizon that hosts the Brabant-McKenzie deposit.
-Murchison is planning a minimum, 4000-metre drill program to test these targets starting in late January 2020.
+Murchison initiated a minimum, 4,000-metre drill program to test these targets starting in late January 2020.

 Northeast of Brabant Lake and within similar geology, Murchison has recently acquired an additional 5,083 hectares (50.8 km2) of claims in five separate claim blocks located relatively close to Highway 102 (Henry series claim blocks).
 The claims were staked to cover EM conductors identified in a 2012 VTEM survey available in the public domain.
 The conductors are coincident with magnetic high trends.